-Here are some pointers for what to do and not to do when we (hopefully) get back to partying soon.
+Party etiquette – it’s what to do and not to do when we (hopefully) get back to partying soon.
 Read below for a healthy reminder on how to rave like a respectful human.

 Before this life of uncertainty due to the pandemic, we all used to enjoy something called a party.
 A magical place where you can let loose, wear your funkiest outfit and let go to your favorite music.
 A space free of judgment, a dance floor full of smiles and sharing a love for music was what it was all about.

 However among all this fun there would always be someone who’d never follow the unwritten rules of a party.
 The following isn’t some list of chores to do, but rather just some friendly reminders and guidelines on how not to piss anyone off at your next party (whenever that may be).

 We all love to be fashionably late.
 However this isn’t fair for local or smaller artists who would play before the main act.

 It could be their first time playing so their nerves are high – and having little or no crowd to play to could be a bummer.